idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/dirackernels/dirackernels_tests.md

 !listing modules/porous_flow/test/tests/dirackernels/theis_rz.i

-MOOSE agrees with the Theis solution
+MOOSE agrees with the Theis solution:

-!media dirackernels/theis.png style=width:50%;margin-left:10px caption=Results of the Theis simulation. id=theis_fig
+!media dirackernels/theis.png style=width:50%;margin-left:10px caption=Results of the fully-saturated, single-phase Theis simulation. id=theis_fig

+Flow from a source in a radial 1D problem admits a similarity solution, where the fluid pressure (and saturation, mass fraction, etc) is a function of the similarity variable $\zeta = r^2/t$.
+This may be observed in [theis_soln_eqn].
+Using this fact, two-phase immiscible flow may be tested.
+The following input file describes injection of a gas phase into a fully liquid-saturated model at a constant rate:

+!listing modules/porous_flow/test/tests/dirackernels/theis3.i

+[fig:theis_similarity_fig] shows the comparison of similarity solutions calculated with either fixed radial distance or fixed time.
+In this case, good agreement is observed between the two results for both liquid pressure and gas saturation.

+!media dirackernels/theis3_similarity_fig.png style=width:90%;margin-left:10px caption=Results of the 2-phase radial injection simulation. id=fig:theis_similarity_fig

+Further tests of this kind, involving multi-component, multi-phase flow, including mutual dissolution of gas and liquid phases may be found [here](porous_flow/tests/fluidstate/fluidstate_tests.md).

 ## Peaceman borehole fluxes